soft-matter/trackpy/README.md

 and complete documentation.

 Several researchers have merged their independent efforts into this code.
-We would like to see others others in the community adopt it and potentially contribute code to it.
+We would like to see others in the community adopt it and potentially contribute code to it.

 Features